rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CdmUpgradeInfoFilterInput.md

 - downloadedVersion: list of System.Strings
   - Cluster software version greater than or equal to.
 - installedVersion: list of System.Strings
+- eosStatus: list of ClusterEosStatuss
+  - End of support status of the Rubrik cluster.
 - upgradeJobStatus: list of ClusterJobStatusTypeEnums
   - Cluster upgrade job status.
 - clusterLocation: list of System.Strings